Good (Twin XL song)

 "Good" is a song by an American synthpop band Twin XL.
 The song was released on October 12, 2018 as the lead single from their debut EP, How To Talk To Strangers.
-The song was serviced to various alternative radio stations such as Sirius XM Alt Nation, Music Choice, WLUM-FM, WLKK-FM, and KXNA-FM on April 22, 2019.
+The song was serviced to various alternative radio stations such as SiriusXM Alt Nation, Music Choice, WLUM-FM, WLKK-FM, and KXNA-FM on April 22, 2019.

 Background and composition

 "Good" was written by members of the band and was produced by vocalist and guitarist Cameron Walker-Wright.
 The song was one of the first tracks they wrote together and was written in just a few hours.
 The band explained what inspired the song in an interview with Nylon; "We were all collectively recovering from a long weekend full of late nights with friends, so we wanted to write a song about all of these things that we do to make us 'feel good.'"
 The single was originally slated for release on September 21, but due to unforeseen circumstances it was pushed back to October 12, 2018.
 The group released a stripped version of the song in 2019.
 The song has amassed over 5 million streams on Spotify.